Who are The Martello Tower Group?

 I’ve been involved with setup, building, running and support of GB3TE, GB3CL, GB3CE, GB7COS, MB7UA and MB7UH and I put together the contest station for the Martello Tower Group.
 Tony is the chairman of the Martello Tower Group.

 I’ve been interested in radio since I was in my early teens and was licensed in 1982 at the age of fifteen.
-I’ve always been interested in VHF and the higher frequencies rather than HF and have been involved with a number of successful contest groups including The Flowerpot Men in the 1980s.
+Until around 2010 I was mainly interested in VHF and the higher frequencies rather than HF and have been involved with a number of successful contest groups including The Flowerpot Men in the 1980s.
+I 'discovered' HF in late 2010 and since then I've been very active, chasing new DXCC entities.
+My favourite band is 15m (21MHz).
 I’ve been operating using data from the mid 80s with RTTY (my first RTTY QSO was in February 1984) and the original Cambridge Packet system (my first packet QSO was in January 1985).
 I was the SysOp of the packet mailbox GB7NHU in London and then the original owner of GB7COS in Clacton when I moved to the area in 1990.
 I’ve been involved with the setup and building of a number of packet nodes nodes and I run the MB7UIV APRS gateway.
-I am the Webmaster, Contest Manager and DXpedition organiser for the Martello Tower Group.
+I am the Webmaster, Contest Manager, QSL Manager and DXpedition organiser for the Martello Tower Group.
 Outside of amateur radio my interests include flight simulation, computing, cricket and shooting.
 I am married with two children.
 My own personal amateur radio blog featuring my QSO365 project can be seen by clicking here.
 Keith is the secretary of the Martello Tower Group.

 After spending nine years working for Marconi at Chelmsford I decided to branch out on my own running my own shop, originally repairing CB radio equipment and then moved on to amateur radio, obtaining my licence in 1990.
 Since then I’ve built Coastal Communications into a successful business giving advice and assistance to both newly licensed and experienced operators.
 My interests outside radio include fast cars and classic British rock music.